All of Us Strangers: Plot

 Lonely television screenwriter Adam lives a secluded life in London.
-At his tower block, he meets his drunk neighbour Harry, who has noticed him in the building and wants to join him for the night.
+At his tower block, he meets his drunk neighbour Harry, who wants to join him for the night.
 Reluctantly, Adam declines and sends Harry away.

-Adam takes up writing and decides to visit his suburban childhood home, now unoccupied.
-He encounters his parents, who both died in a car accident decades earlier just before he was twelve, and appear as they did at the age they died.
+Adam visits his suburban childhood home, now unoccupied.
+He encounters his parents, who died in a car accident decades earlier just before he turned twelve, and appear as they did at the age they died.
 Adam has dinner with them and promises to visit again.

-Returning to his flat, Adam encounters Harry by the lift.
-He finally works the courage to reciprocate Harry's interest.
-They quickly develop strong feelings for each other.
+Returning to his flat, Adam encounters Harry by the lift, and reciprocates Harry's interest.
+They develop feelings for each other.
 Harry confides how distant he feels from his own family, and Adam opens up about the loss of his parents.

-Adam has several subsequent meetings with his parents.
-During a talk with his mother, Adam reveals his sexual orientation and they discuss it.
-His mother accepts that Adam is gay, but reacts with concern and slight discomfort.
-On a later visit with his father, Adam discusses being hurt by his father's silence about the bullying Adam experienced as a child.
-The two tearfully reconcile and hug.
+Adam has several meetings with his parents.
+During a talk with his mother, Adam reveals his homosexuality, which she accepts despite her concern and slight discomfort.
+On a later visit with his father, Adam discusses being hurt by his silence about the bullying Adam experienced as a child.
+The two reconcile.

-Later, as Adam and Harry's relationship flourishes, the two go clubbing and take ketamine.
-Adam admits it is his first time, and, Harry implies that he is a frequent user.
-During the ketamine trip, Adam finds himself in his childhood bed, this time at Christmas.
-They hang lights on the Christmas tree together and celebrate happily as music plays.
+As Adam and Harry's relationship flourishes, the two go clubbing and take ketamine.
+Adam admits it is his first time while Harry implies he is a frequent user.
+During the trip, Adam finds himself in his childhood bed at Christmas.
+He and his parents hang lights on the Christmas tree and celebrate happily.
 Unable to sleep, Adam gets in bed with his parents and tells his mother about being sent to stay with his grandmother after her death, which his mother laments.

-Harry suddenly appears next to Adam, before Adam now finds himself on an Underground train and sees Harry in various places on the train and in the station, but not recognizing Adam.
-Adam sees a distorted vision of his younger self screaming in the reflection of the train car.

-Adam then wakes up in his flat, and Harry tells him he brought him home after Adam started acting strangely.
-Adam discusses the details of his parents' death to him the next morning, where he reveals his father died instantly, but his mother, with disfiguring injuries lingered for several weeks in the hospital.
-His grandmother kept Adam from seeing his mother due to her dire condition, which has forever haunted Adam.
+Harry suddenly appears next to Adam, who then finds himself on a London Underground train, seeing Harry in various places on the train and station, before seeing a distorted reflection of his younger self screaming before he wakes up in his flat.
+Harry tells him he brought him home after Adam acted strangely.
+Adam discusses the details of his parents' death, revealing that his father died instantly, but his mother, who lost an eye in the crash, lingered for three days in the hospital.
+His grandmother kept Adam from seeing his mother due to her dire condition, which has haunted him.